 What is the minimum pay for an Apprentice based on age?

-As an Employer, you must make sure all your Apprentices receive an Apprenticeship Pay of £3.40 from the 1st October 2016 for all the time they are on their Apprenticeships This includes time working plus the time spent training both on and off the job.
+As an Employer, you must make sure all your Apprentices receive an Apprenticeship Pay of £3.70 from April 2018 for all the time they are on their Apprenticeships This includes time working plus the time spent training both on and off the job.
 This includes time spent at college/or off-site with a provider.

 Apprentices aged 19 or over who have already spent a year on their Apprenticeship must be paid at least the full National Minimum Wage (NMW) rate appropriate to their age.

 The Apprentice NMW applies to all new and existing Apprentices aged 16 to 18 and those aged 19 or over in the first year of their Apprenticeship.
 The NMW does not affect those Apprentices aged 19 or over who have already completed a year of their Apprenticeship – they will continue to be entitled to be paid at least at the full NMW rate appropriate to the apprentice age.